History of Bootle: a seaside resort, the docker’s suburb, and industry

-New roads being built hint at Bootle’s aspirations: Hertford and Exeter Roads are named after Oxford colleges.
+New roads hint at Bootle’s aspirations: Hertford and Exeter Roads share their names with Oxford colleges.
 Shakespearian characters inhabit other streets: Othello, Juliet, Macbeth and Romeo all have roads named after them.
 These names are still there, although the roads have changed shape over the years.

 The Ordnance Survey produced another maps of Lancashire just before the Second World War.

 This new edition shows Hillside High School, which replaced a handful of large houses, including Breeze Hill House which had given its name to the road which ran east-west to the south of it, and which still bears its name.

 The number of houses in the area kept growing, with Orrell Park expanding up to the edge of the Bootle Goods Branch of the London, Midland and Scottish Railway.
 The West Derby Union Workhouse had now become Walton Hospital.

 Industry was still expanding.
 The wire rope factory seen on the previous map was changing with the times, becoming the Electric Cable Works.
 A tar distillation works had appeared on the site of the carbonic acid gas works, and tar distillery had opened towards Linacre on Hawthorne Road.
 Neighbours of this included a rubber works, two tanneries, a lead works and a cooperage.
 Today this area is still a mass of warehouses, lorry depots and small factories.